score-spec/docs/content/en/docs/examples/dapr.md

 ## 1. `score.yaml`

-Open your IDE and paste in the following `score.yaml` file, which describes a simple web server that queries a Dapr StateStore (Redis) on each request and is exposed via a DNS.
+Open your IDE and paste in the following `score.yaml` file, which describes a simple web server exposed via a DNS that queries a Dapr StateStore (Redis) on each request.
 The demo code can be found [here](https://github.com/mathieu-benoit/dapr-score-humanitec).

 ```yaml
 apiVersion: score.dev/v1b1